 Past proceeds from the AHHR have gone toward providing computers in each of the K-8 classrooms, the addition of middle school classrooms, a new gymnasium, and a lovely amphitheater, new playground equipment and visual & performing arts equipment.

-Now entering its 38th year, the Apple Hilltm Harvest Run starts and finishes at the Larsen Apple Barn.
-Attracting over 1,800 participants each year, the AHHR is one of the most popular and beloved run/walks in Northern California.
+Now entering its 39th year, the Apple Hilltm Harvest Run attracts over 1,800 participants each year and is one of the most popular and beloved run/walks in Northern California.